New Observational $H(z)$ Data from Full-Spectrum Fitting of Cosmic Chronometers in the LEGA-C Survey: Conclusions

-We underline that since the sample used in this analysis and in the one of \cite{Borghi2022b} it should be avoided to use them in combination, since the measurements will be highly covariant.
-We also underline that in the current analysis we decided not to explore the further dependence of our result on different SFH or different SPS models.
-Regarding the first point, we verified that within \bagpipes~ the SFH choice is somehow limited (we could have chosen amongst SSP, DED and DPL), and it would not have allowed a full estimate of this effect.
-Moreover, the fit obtained with the DPL SFH provided similar results to the ones obtained here, but with an higher number of free parameters, not justifying in our case the choice of that SFH.
+We underline that since the sample used in this analysis and in the one of \cite{Borghi2022b} are drawn from the same parent sample, it should be avoided to use them in combination, since the measurements will be highly covariant.
+We also underline that in the current analysis we decided not to explore the further dependence of our result on other assumptions of the SPS models.
+Regarding the dependence on different SFH, we verified that within \bagpipes~ the SFH choice is somehow limited (we could have chosen amongst SSP, DED, and DPL, but the SSP yields discrete pattern on galaxies' ages, weakening the reliability of the differential ages obtained, which however can be improved by a re-run of the SPS on more refined grids.), therefore it would not have allowed a full estimate of this effect.
+Moreover, the fit obtained with the DPL SFH provided similar results to the ones obtained here, but with a higher number of free parameters, not justifying in our case the choice of that SFH.
+In the end, we chose the DED model as our baseline, and the DPL for evaluating the SFH choice caused systematic uncertainty.